tasdikrahman/tasdikrahman.me/_posts/2019-04-10-docker-rkt-containerd-container-image-structuring-for-container-runtimes.md

 I will not go into the how and why of immutable infra in this blog post, as that is something which deserves it's own post.

-Docker presents itself as a boon if you follow the above pattern for your infrastructure.
+Docker presents fit's right in, if you follow the above pattern for your infrastructure.

-Which is, if you are baking the whole application, including config inside the [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), and then adding that AMI in the launch config for the [ASG](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) so that the newer instance which comes up when the ASG scales up, is an exact copy of the instances already present in the ASG.
+Which is, if you are baking the whole application using [packer](https://www.packer.io/) or something similar, including config inside the [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html),and then adding that AMI in the launch config for the [ASG](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) so that the newer instance which comes up when the ASG scales up, is an exact copy of the instances already present in the ASG.

 What you have is repeatable infra in short, with the above pattern.
 And you start treating servers as [cattles and not pets](https://news.ycombinator.com/item?id=7311704).

 ### Layering of container images